 If you try to visit your Congressman or Congresswoman in Washington, DC then you are more likely to meet with a legislative aide.
 Congress is typically busy with debate, voting, and hearings while on the Hill in Washington.
 During the days when they are back in their home state they make an effort to connect with their voters.
 Many have town halls or other opportunities for voters to express concerns, ask questions, or comment on an issue.
 Bottom line: When the Congressman or Congresswoman returns to their home state, they are trying to connect with you, want to hear from you, and want your vote.

 To schedule a local visit with your members of Congress:

 1. Find your members of Congress.
 You have two Senators and at least one Representative.
 You may have more than one Representative if you live in one district and work in another.
-You can find your members of Congress with the AAS ZIP-ToIt (Map Interface) using your zip code.
+You can find your members of Congress using our Contacting Congress interface.

 2. Go to their website to find the contact information of the local offices.
 Senators will have many local offices to serve the whole state.
 Representatives will have a least one office within the district or more depending on the size of the district.

 3. Call or email the local office to setup a local visit while the Congressman or Congresswoman is in the state.

 There are three stages to organizing an effective visit: preparation, the meeting, and follow up.